Save $100 with code SPRING.

 AcuDart Stands Tall

-AcuDart tests are among the most accurate tests available for the major tick-borne illnesses.
-Their sensitivity of just above 90% is considerably higher than other methods such as PCR and the ELISA/Western blot two-tier testing protocol that is recommended by the CDC and followed by many commercial laboratories.
-AcuDart is also superior to specialty labs that focus on tick-borne illnesses.
+AcuDart tests are among the most accurate available for detecting major tick-borne illnesses.
+With a sensitivity of just above 83%, AcuDart outperforms standard methods such as PCR and the ELISA/Western blot two-tier testing protocol, which is recommended by the CDC and widely used by commercial laboratories.
+Unlike other tick testing kits, AcuDart’s advanced approach ensures greater accuracy and reliability, even in cases where symptoms are unclear or infections are in early stages.
+AcuDart also surpasses specialty labs that focus exclusively on tick-borne disease testing, offering a superior level of precision and ease of access.

-The only tests that have a higher sensitivity than AcuDart are the ImmunoBlots from IGeneX.
-However, IGeneX tests are more expensive and cannot be purchased without physician authorization.
+The only tests with a higher sensitivity than AcuDart are the ImmunoBlots from IGeneX.
+However, IGeneX tests are more expensive and require physician authorization, making them less accessible to individuals seeking direct, at-home solutions.
+AcuDart’s tick panel blood test provides a comprehensive, convenient, and highly accurate alternative, helping users detect infections earlier and with greater confidence.

 Collecting Your Blood